Caravan of Dreams: History

+Caravan of Dreams attempted joint projects with international artists.
+In his book "Ingilizce Bilmeden Hepinizi I Love You!", Ferhan Sensoy (a prolific Turkish playwright, actor, and author) details his encounters with the artists, the management and the funders of the Caravan of Dreams during his trip to Fort Worth to discuss a possible joint project.
+It is likely the unnamed person he refers to in his book as the "Lady from Texas" is Kathelin Hoffman.

 The rooftop garden featured hundreds of cacti and succulent plants, as well as a glass geodesic dome.
 Several years later, Biosphere 2 would incorporate geodesic domes in its structure, with the involvement of some of the same individuals behind Caravan of Dreams.

-Eventually the facility became less geared toward the experimental (though high-profile) musicians, writers, and artists with whom it was associated in its early days.
+The facility became less geared toward the experimental (though high-profile) musicians, writers, and artists with whom it was associated in its early days, when Jerry Thompson, a veteran of the Dallas Alley nightclub district, was hired as Caravan's president.
 Caravan of Dreams ceased its production of entertainment media, and the nightclub hosted more mainstream performers outside of the jazz genre.

 Frequent headliners Acoustic Alchemy named a track on their fourth album, Reference Point, after the venue.

 Peter White's 1996 album and title track were named after the venue.

 The nightclub closed in 2001 (with Brave Combo as the closing night act), exactly eighteen years after Ornette Coleman Day, and was converted into a restaurant, Reata at Sundance Square.
 Four Day Weekend, a comedy troupe, began performing in the theater before the nightclub closed, and continued operating the space as Four Day Weekend Theater.